The Conversation (website): The Conversation UK

 Andrew Jaspan secured seed funding to develop the case to launch The Conversation into the UK in 2012.
-It launched in the UK on 16 May 2013 with Jonathan Hyams as chief executive, Stephen Khan as editor and Max Landry as chief operating officer, alongside co-founder, Andrew Jaspan.
+It launched in the UK on 16 May 2013 with Stephen Khan as editor, Jonathan Hyams as chief executive, and Max Landry as chief operating officer, alongside co-founder, Andrew Jaspan.

 It had 13 founder members, including City, University of London.
-City's president, Professor Sir Paul Curran chaired its board of trustees.
-Landry took over from Hyams as chief executive shortly after launch.
+City's president, professor Sir Paul Curran chaired its board of trustees.

 By February 2014, the site had attained additional funding from academic research institutions including Research Councils UK and SAGE Publishing.
 They then hired six additional editors and expanded the UK edition's topical coverage.
-By August 2014, the UK branch published articles written by a total of almost 3,000 academics.
+By August 2014, the UK branch published articles written by approximately 3,000 academics.
 Membership grew to more than 80 universities in the UK and Europe, including Cambridge, Oxford, and Trinity College Dublin.
-By 2019 it had published 24,000 articles written by 14,000 academics.
+By 2019, it had published 24,000 articles written by 14,000 academics.

 In April 2018, it appointed former BBC and AP executive Chris Waiting as its new CEO.
 The Conversation UK is 90 per cent funded by partnered universities, with other funding from the Higher Education Funding Council for England and the Wellcome Trust.

 In 2019, the site became a member of the Independent Monitor for the Press, an independent press regulator.